TMJ Treatment – Toledo, OH

 Can TMJ Be Cured Permanently?

-No two cases of TMD are identical.
-TMJ dysfunction can be caused by various factors, like a past injury or bad bite.
-Depending on the underlying cause, TMJ can be cured, such as after correcting a misaligned bite with braces.
-No matter the cause, most patients experience significant improvement in their symptoms.
+No two cases of TMJ disorder are identical.
+The condition can be caused by various factors, such as a past injury or a bad bite.
+Depending on the underlying cause, TMJ disorder can sometimes be cured.
+No matter the cause, most patients experience significant improvement in their symptoms after treatment.
 Some may subside altogether.
-However, it’s not unusual for symptoms to flare periodically, but you can decrease the occurrence with TMJ therapy.
+However, it’s not unusual for symptoms to flare periodically, but you can decrease the frequency of such occurrences with TMJ treatment.

-Is TMJ Therapy Covered By Medical or Dental Insurance?
+Is TMJ Treatment Covered by Medical or Dental Insurance?

 Is TMJ Treatment Expensive?